SitanHuang/TaskCentral/README.md

 Users input **priority** (task importance), **weight** (work volume), and an earliest possible start date.
 Instead of an overwhelming list, you receive a concise daily task list.

 You can use it as a simple list if you'd like.
-But it can scale to your workflow: complex query commands, Pomodoro timers, time tracking, productivity graphs, etc.
+But it can scale to your workflow: **stress forecast, Pomodoro timers, time tracking, productivity graphs**, etc.

 ### Screenshots
 ![Screenshot 0](imgs/0.png)